-Note: If you're on macOS Catalina and above, and your projects are in a subdirectory of the ~/Documents directory or on an external drive, you must grant "Full Disk Access" privilege to /sbin/nfsd in the Privacy settings in the System Control Panel.
+Warning: If the projects are in a subdirectory of the ~/Documents directory or on an external drive, it is necessary to grant the "Full Disk Access" permission to the

 Windows NFS Setup¶

 The executable components required for Windows NFS (winnfsd and nssm) are packaged with the ddev_windows_installer in each release, so if you've used the windows installer, they're available already.
 To enable winnfsd as a service, please download, inspect and run the script "windows_ddev_nfs_setup.sh" installed by the installer in \Program Files\ddev\windows_ddev_nfs_setup.sh (or download from windows_ddev_nfs_setup.sh) in a git-bash session on windows.
 If your DDEV-Local projects are set up outside your home directory, you'll need to edit the ~/.ddev/nfs_exports.txt created by the script and then restart the service with

 sudo nssm restart nfsd.

 Firewall issues: On Windows 10 you will likely run afoul of the Windows Defender Firewall, and it will be necessary to allow

 ddev start, try going to "Windows Defender Firewall" -> "Allow an app or feature through Windows Defender Firewall", "Change Settings", "Allow another app".
 Then choose C:\Program Files\ddev\winnfsd.exe, assuming that's where winnfsd is installed.

 Also see the debugging section below, and the special Windows debugging section.